Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: RoI Prioritised Sampling for Constrained Systems

 \subsection{Adaptive Refinement of Measurements}

 The RI developed in the previous section is used to develop an acquisition algorithm for measurement-constrained systems.
-The three step sampling procedure discussed in \cite{MCS} and elaborated in Sec. \ref{sec:cameraModel} is used as the basic framework for acquisition.
-Along with the initial macro pixel size for the low resolution acquisition in the first step a fixed number of measurements called the measurement budget is input to the algorithm.
-After the low resolution acquisition and reconstruction, and RoI detection and segmentation steps we obtain the acquisition masks for each RoI.
-Coarse measurements for each RoI is performed and the coarse solution $\xc$ is calculated.
-These coarse measurements differ from the ones used in the first step as the latter are multiplexed measurements from the entire scene and recovering individual measurements for the RoIs is not possible.
+The three step sampling procedure discussed in~\cite{MCS} and further developed in Sec.~\ref{sec:cameraModel} is used as the basic framework for acquisition.
+The inputs to the algorithm are the initial macro pixel size of the low resolution acquisition in the first step and a fixed number of measurements, called the measurement budget.
+After the ``Low resolution acquisition and reconstruction" and ``RoI detection and segmentation" steps we obtain the acquisition masks for each RoI.
+Coarse measurements for each RoI are performed and the coarse solution $\xc$ is calculated.
+These coarse measurements differ from the ones acquired in the ``Low resolution acquisition and reconstruction" step because the low resolution measurements are multiplexed measurements from the entire scene and recovering individual RoIs from multiplexed measurements is not possible.
 Additional random measurements $\yb$ refining the previous coarse measurements are acquired for each RoI.
-The RI is calculated for all the RoIs, the region with the largest RI is chosen and the refined solution, $\xr$, is calculated for that region and it is set as the new coarse level for the chosen RoI.
-New refinement measurements are acquired at a higher spatial resolution and the new RI is calculated from the new refined measurements.
-RI values for the other regions are brought forward and again the RoI with the largest value of RI is chosen for refinement.
-This process continues untill all the RoIs are in the native resolution of the DMD or untill the measurement budget is exhausted.
+The RI is calculated for all the RoIs, the RoI with the largest RI is chosen and the refined solution, $\xr$, is calculated for that RoI and it is set as the new coarse level for the chosen RoI.
+New refinement measurements are acquired at a higher spatial resolution for the current refined RoI and the new RI is calculated from the new refined measurements.
+RI values for the other RoIs are brought forward and again the RoI with the largest value of RI is chosen for refinement.
+This process continues until all the RoIs are in the native resolution of the DMD or until the measurement budget is exhausted.
 This results in prioritisation of RoIs in terms of the information content change across spatial resolutions.
 The limited measurements are spent on RoIs with greater change in information content.
 If measurements are not available for refining a particular RoI then it is removed from the prioritisation list and the RIs of the remaining RoIs are compared for refinement.
-The complete algorithm is shown in Fig. \ref{algoRI} and is named RoI~Prioritised~Sampling (RPS).
+The complete algorithm is shown in Fig.~\ref{algoRI} and is named RoI~Prioritised~Sampling~(RPS).